 Entry Fee: INR 1500

 It is an ancient castle that sits on top of a hill in the Southwest of France.
-It is the longest medieval castle in the world spreading across 3 kms in distance.
+It is the longest medieval and one of the biggest castles in the world spreading across 3 kms in distance.
 Located on the right bank of the river Aude, this UNESCO World Heritage Site has more than 2500 years of history and was restored in the 19th Century by Viollet-le-Duc.
 It totally consists of 52 massive towers and a double ring of ramparts and its main attraction is the Basilica of St. Nazarius, famous for its Gothic architecture with stained glass panels.

 Location: 1100 Carcassonne, France.